masasam/emacs-easy-hugo/README.md

 ![easy-hugo5](image/easy-hugo5.png)

 The browser opens automatically and you can preview the blog on your PC
-Since the process of hugo running in the PC disappears in 300 seconds,
-you do not have to worry
+Since the process of hugo running in the PC disappears in 300 seconds,you do not have to worry
 Even if you run the easy-hugo-preview command many times,
 only one hugo process will run so do not mind it